 Valuable assets for the future

-Kauri wood combines rarity, provenance, and artisanal craftsmanship to create a tangible asset with a distinctive character.
-From millennia-old, subfossil material, limited-edition tables and furniture pieces are crafted that cannot be replicated and possess a clear history due to their New Zealand origin.
-Each table is a truly unique piece, each surface bears its own grain pattern, and every piece of furniture is crafted with documented provenance.
+Kauri wood combines rarity, provenance, and artisanal craftsmanship to create a tangible asset with a unique character.
+From millennia-old, subfossil material, limited-edition solid wood tables and furniture pieces are crafted—pieces that cannot be replicated and that, due to their New Zealand origin, have a distinct history.
+Each table is truly one-of-a-kind, each surface bears its own unique grain pattern, and every piece of furniture is crafted with documented provenance.

-Kauri wood is more than just a beautiful material.
-It is rare, limited in supply, and has a distinct origin in New Zealand’s ancient kauri forests.
+Solid kauri wood is more than just a beautiful material.
+It is rare, in limited supply, and has a clear sense of place due to its origin in New Zealand’s ancient kauri forests.
 The swamp kauri used today has been preserved in the ground for a very long time, giving it an extraordinary depth of character that clearly sets it apart from ordinary woods.
-For people who not only own tangible assets but also want to experience them in their daily lives, this holds a special appeal.
+For people who not only want to own tangible assets but also want to experience them in their everyday lives, this holds a special appeal.

-Unlike many traditional tangible assets, a Kauri table is not merely an item to be stored away.
-It is used every day—as a coffee table, a unique dining table, an exclusive conference table, or a one-of-a-kind piece of art in a room.
+Unlike many traditional tangible assets, a solid kauri wood table is not merely an object for display.
+It is used every day—as a coffee table, a unique dining table, an exclusive conference table, or a one-of-a-kind piece that doubles as a work of art in the room.
 This is what sets it apart: it is both a tangible asset and a functional object.
-This makes it an attractive choice for sophisticated living spaces, private residences, and prestigious corporate environments.
+This makes it an attractive option for everything from medium-sized living spaces to private residences and prestigious corporate spaces.

-The kauri wood used comes from New Zealand and is harvested as millennia-old swamp wood.
+The solid kauri wood used comes from New Zealand and is harvested as millennia-old swamp wood.
 Living kauri trees are protected; only trunks and root sections that have been preserved in the ground for a long time are used for furniture making.
-Consequently, this is not a renewable raw material in the conventional sense, but rather a historically grown and time-limited material with a strong sense of uniqueness.
+As a result, it is not a renewable resource in the conventional sense, but rather a historically grown and time-limited material with a strong sense of uniqueness.

-Kauri root woods containing natural, original, golden-colored amber are particularly valuable.
-Together with a certificate of age and a unique identification number, this creates verifiable documentation that identifies the furniture not only as a design piece but also as an identifiable one-of-a-kind item.
-This combination of age, origin, and documentation makes the tables attractive to collectors and enthusiasts of exceptional materials as both a tangible investment and a heirloom.
+Kauri rootwood pieces containing natural, original, gold-colored amber are particularly valuable.
+Together with a certificate of age and a unique identification number, this creates traceable documentation that identifies the piece of furniture not only as a design object but also as an identifiable one-of-a-kind item.
+This combination of age, origin, and documentation makes the tables attractive to collectors and enthusiasts of extraordinary materials, both as a tangible investment and as an extravagant heirloom.

 Learn more about tables with amber

 Kauri furniture is not mass-produced.
-Each piece is individually selected, technically assessed, and handcrafted.
-The result is a limited collection of unique pieces and tables, each with its own form, impact, and presence in a room.
-This exclusivity is an essential part of their intrinsic value: what is rare, documented, and irreproducible gains a sense of individuality.
+Each piece is individually selected, technically evaluated, and handcrafted.
+The result is a limited edition of one-of-a-kind pieces and tables, each with its own shape, its own character, and a unique presence in the room.
+This limited production is an essential part of their intrinsic value: what is rare, documented, and irreproducible gains a sense of individuality.

 Compared to real estate, art, gold, or other tangible assets, a kauri table has a distinct advantage: it is a tangible asset with a physical presence in a room, yet at the same time a functional piece of furniture for everyday use.
 It is not abstract, not tied to a piece of paper, and not interchangeable.
 Its impact arises from the interplay of material, size, surface, and origin—and that is precisely what makes it appealing for distinctive interior design and prestigious work environments.

-Kauri wood is not antique wood; a table made from this wood is not an antique dating from 1200 B.C. to approximately 100 years ago.
+Kauri wood is not antique solid wood; a table made from this wood is not an antique dating from 1200 B.C. to about 100 years ago.
 Kauri wood is much older than an antique, but like antique furniture, it will eventually become one.
 As a raw material, it is significantly older than any piece of antique furniture.
-Thus, a newly crafted, one-of-a-kind piece combines the exclusivity of modern craftsmanship with a material whose origins date back far beyond any known era of furniture.
+Thus, a newly crafted, one-of-a-kind piece combines the exclusivity of modern craftsmanship with a material whose origins date back far beyond any known era of furniture making.

 Kauri furniture can be viewed as a tangible asset that retains its value, particularly from the perspective of long-term protection against inflation.
 Unlike purely abstract forms of investment, it is a real, usable object made from a rare material with limited availability.
 Tangible assets often gain in importance, especially during times of economic uncertainty.

-Kauri wood tables appeal to people who see more in an object than just its function.
+Solid kauri wood tables appeal to people who see more in an object than just its function.
 The tables exude a sense of calm and strength at the same time; they can be used as dining tables, conference tables, or design pieces while retaining their unique character.
-Those who choose such a piece of furniture are not opting for a fleeting trend, but rather a limited-edition item with a history of craftsmanship, documented provenance, and enduring presence—a valuable tangible asset that can also be regarded as an heirloom.
+Those who choose such a piece of furniture are not opting for a fleeting trend, but rather for a limited-edition piece with an extraordinary material history, documented provenance, and enduring presence—a valuable tangible asset that can also be regarded as an heirloom.

 Every piece of Kauri wood furniture comes with a unique age certificate.
 This certificate documents the origin of the material and the estimated age of the subfossil wood used in the piece of furniture.